 This change is big with a capital B, and there’s a lot to digest as far as its components are concerned.
 The operating methods, business models and developer competencies of the companies gravitating to these systems are all in a whirlwind.
 We’re looking at a whole new world, especially for the users.

-Cowritten with Director Markus Turunen.
+Cowritten with CIO Markus Turunen.

 Image: CC Kaique Rocha